Tobias-Kohn/TigerPython-Parser/README.md

 ### ES Module

-To be used in larger projects, the parser is offered as a [JavaScript ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+To be used in larger projects, the parser can be compiled to a [JavaScript ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 The file can be found in [release/tigerpython-parser.mjs](release/tigerpython-parser.mjs), along a standalone JavaScript file (see below).
 The accompanying [index.html](release/index.html) demonstrates how the module could be loaded and used in a simple HTML.
-However, make sure that your server delivers the module with MIME type `text/javascript`.
+However, make sure your server delivers the module with MIME type `text/javascript`.

+Note: when compiling to an ES module, the tests currently fail.
+It seems node.js is complaining about using `export` instead of `module.export` in the generated module.

 ### Standalone JavaScript File